Back to All Events

 In Sisterhood Sanctuary, Chimi offers a visual ode to the bonds Black women form with one

 another—bonds that persist and flourish even amid deepening social fracture.
-Her work as a visual
+Her work as a

-seek solace and strength in collective care.
+communities and to seek solace and strength in collective care.

 KEY QUOTE

 “I think about how the women in my life have damn near saved me..
-How they’ve allowed me the
+How they’ve allowed me

+be.
 They’ve been my sanctuary from everything else that might be happening in my life and

 everything else that might be happening in the world.”